 The major generators previously provided funding for the siting, licensing, development, and construction of the facility.
 Revenues are recognized as earned, and expenses are recognized as incurred.
-The Commission did not receive funding from the major generators for the years ended June 30, 2011 and 2010.
+The Commission did not receive funding from the major generators for the periods ended June 30, 2012 and 2011.